ethanlook/bme680/README.md

 - Write a simple module in Python
 - Use CI to automatically publish a new version when you create a Github release

+## Contents

+- src: folder with python code
+- exec.sh, setup.sh: entrypoint and dependencies setup for when this runs as a module on a robot
+- Makefile: bundles your module into a tarball for distribution
+- .github/workflows: uploads the module when you do a github release
+- meta.json: Viam module configuration file
+- requirements.txt: dependencies.
+When run as a module, setup.sh installs these in the virtualenv

 ## Forking this repo

 If you want to copy this repo and run it yourself, you'll need to make a few changes: